MostafaShahat2021/math-magician-SPA/README.md

-# math-magician-SPA
 "Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to:

+  - Make simple calculations.
+  - Read a random math-related quote.